eduardocruzpalacios/oop-design-patterns-java/README.md

 ## Repository Organization
 Patterns examples are separated by packages.

-The classes of some patterns are divided into packages named according to a terminology that facilitates the comprehension of the role each class plays in the corresponding pattern.
+Classes are divided into packages named accordingly to the GoF's book terminology to facilitate the comprehension of the role each class plays in the corresponding pattern.

 There is 1 runnable classes for each pattern: *Main.java*.
-Comments in this class are intended to clarify even more the example as well as explaining how to maintain the code.
+Comments in it are intended to clarify even more the example as well as explaining how to maintain the code.

 There is a class called *AnyObject* that is repeated along packages despite DRY (Don't Repeat Yourself) programming principle so as to facilitate the comprehension of a given pattern by the only means of the code belonging to its package.
 When this class appears, it means it could be substituted by any other class.
 ## Design Patterns